adhillon23/Projects/README.md

 11. Starting with accumulator = ar[0], for i=1..length-1 computes accumulator=f(accumulator,ar[i] and returns the accumulator
 12. Returns a new array contaning only the elements that satisfy f[element]==true, adjusting length accordingly

+# Maze Solving Robot
+The purpose of this porject was to build a  miniature sized robot that was capable of solving a maze.
+The objective of the software was to allow our robot to travel through a maze reaching any predetermined target using as many moves as needed, then maneuvering back to the starting position cell using the quickes route.
+The main code is written in the file 'Program.cs'.

+The following video provides a demonstration of our project: https://streamable.com/zws8tp